Coder4916/Match-Maker/README.md

 10. [Coolors](https://coolors.co/) was used to create a cohesive color scheme for the website.

-11. [YouTube](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=1112s) was used for help when building Match-Maker and it's function's.
+11. Javascript tutorials found on [YouTube](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=1112s) were used to help build Match-Maker and it's functions.

-12. [Stackoverflow](https://stackoverflow.com/questions/16152073/prevent-bootstrap-modal-from-disappearing-when-clicking-outside-or-pressing-esca) was used when I needed advice when building different areas of code, and when any issues were encountered.
+12. [Stackoverflow](https://stackoverflow.com/questions/16152073/prevent-bootstrap-modal-from-disappearing-when-clicking-outside-or-pressing-esca) was used when advice was needed when building different blocks of code, and when any issues were encountered.

 [Back to top](#match-maker)

 ## **Issues and Bugs**

-- Issue: Bootstrap navbar toggler would not collapse correctly, once expanded on a small device.
+- Issue: JQuery code used when adding the Modal to the playgame page did not work correctly.

-Solution - After some tutoring, it was noticed that I had an additional Javascript bundle link included in the HTML.
-Once deleted, the toggler was tested, and worked.
+Solution - After carrying out some debugging using Chrome developer tools and some tutoring, it was noticed that the JQuery link/bundle had not been added in the game script.js/html pages.

-- Issue: Gaps still appearing around .row and .col classes when importing from Bootstrap whilst using the no gutters class:

-Solution - Understanding Bootstrap 5, and being aware of updates.
-Eg. the class ".no gutters", to remove automatic padding that Bootstrap provides with .div rows and columns, became ".g-0".
-The solution to this was found on [Stack Overflow](https://stackoverflow.com/questions/21254889/how-to-remove-the-gutter-spacing-between-columns-in-bootstrap)
+- Issue: CodeAnywhere load issues, and save/autosave function not working correctly:

+Solution - Copied code back to CodeAnywhere from Github.
+Some code had to be re-written at times.

 - Issue: Bootstrap color automatically added when using it's .active class for the navigation bar.

-Solution - Resorted to using an !Important color in navbar CSS to overide.

-- Issue: Navigation menu was not responsive when changing to different devices.

-Solution - When trying to make the NavBar responsive via CSS, it was found that this could be done via a Bootstrap .fluid class.
+The CodeAnywhere terminal highlighted the fact that using !Important was not a foolproof way of writing code, and should not be used if possible.

+Solution - After debugging using Chrome developer tools, I found there was a Bootstrap color added to the navigation bar, which could be overidden using the .navbar-nav .nav-link.active class.
+CSS !Important attribute was removed from code and color of navigation bar text was changed.

 - Issue: Ports not working/updating several times on Codeanywhere IDE.

 Solution - I regularly had to change the Port or reset to make the updates to the site work, so I could see the Website's progress.

-- Issue/Bug: README.md automatically began deleting itself while updating, when laptop was plugged into a smart TV.

-Solution - README.md had to be copied and pasted from Github repository.
-Some of the Readme had to be re-written.

 ## **Deployment**